KFNS-FM

-KFNS-FM (100.7 FM, "The Viper") is a radio station broadcasting a mainstream rock format.
+KFNS-FM (100.7 MHz, "The Viper") is a radio station broadcasting a mainstream rock format.
 Licensed to Troy, Missouri, United States, the station serves the St. Louis Metropolitan area, with an effective radiated power of 6,000 watts and new studios located in Lake St. Louis, Missouri.
 The station is currently owned through licensee Viper Broadcasting, LLC.

 History

 The station formerly often simulcasted with KFNS (AM) (590 kHz), which is located in the St. Louis suburb of St Charles, Missouri.